-The attached rear shroud must be used in all installations.
+The provided rear shroud must be used in all installations.
 The flue collar heat shield must be used in all vertical installations.

-- 1. The connector pipe heat shield must extend 36" (914 mm) above the flue collar. - 2.
-Using a listed double wall oval to round connector. - 3.
-A minimum of 67" (170 cm) from the top of the stove to the ceiling is required for all installations of the Defiant®.
+- 1. A ceiling heat shield 24" (610 mm) in diameter and suspended 1" (25 mm) from the ceiling must surround the pipe in installations where chimney penetrates the ceiling. - 2.
+The connector pipe heat shield must extend 36" (914 mm) above flue collar. - 3.
+Using listed double wall oval to round adapter when installing optional 8" oval flue collar. - 4.
+A minimum of 58" (147 cm) from the top of the stove to the ceiling, is required for all installations of the Encore®